I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 Show the supplier that you know your industry

-You need to demonstrate that you know what you’re talking about.
+You need to demonstrate you know what you’re talking about.
 When it comes to the specifications and details of the brewery equipment required.
 This is a big deal to manufacturers.

 Let Them Know That They Are Appreciated